upstox/upstox-php/examples/websocket/order_updates/README.md

 ## Getting Started

+We recommend using the v3 WebSocket over the v2 version for enhanced functionality.
+For an example, please refer to the [V3 Example](v3).
-These instructions will help you run the sample websocket client.
+These instructions will help you run the sample v2 websocket client.

 ### Prerequisites